SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 1. **Pair-programming**: Two developers starting, reviewing and finishing a change together
 2. **Mob-programming**: Working in a small group, that collectively has all skills required.
 See <https://www.goretro.ai/post/mob-programming>

-For the patterns above, the similarities that there is a driver and a navigator.
+For the patterns above, the similarities are that there is a driver and a navigator.

 **Driver** - Translate the ideas they are hearing from the navigator and turn them into code **Navigator(s)**  - Focus on the goal and instruct the driver how to get there, not micromanage the implementation